 - Breeders breed with the intention of improving the standard of their chosen breed, and not for commercial purposes.

-- All litters and kittens of a litter should be registered with the GCCFSA.
+- All litters of GCCFSA registered breeders MUST be registered with GCCFSA.
+All individual kittens should be registered with GCCFSA.

 - Not knowingly sell or transfer from their care, any cat/kitten to commercial wholesalers, retail pet dealers, or directly or indirectly allow a cat/kitten to be given as a prize or donation in a contest of any kind.